Getting Started with Custom Framing

 Spacers or Mat board

 Mats come in different thicknesses.
-I like a thicker mat, like an 6-8 ply cut with a bevel to enhance the framing job.
+If I am going to use one, I like a thicker mat, like an 6-8 ply cut with a bevel to enhance the framing job.

-Spacers - For a more modern look, you can skip the mat and add a hidden “spacer” that keeps the art from touching the glass.
-Spacers come in a few colors, including clear, and various depths.
-Your framer can advise you on the best choice to use.
+Spacers - For a more modern look, you can skip the mat and add a “spacer” that keeps the art from touching the glass.
+Spacers come in a few colors, including clear, white, black and natural in various depths.
+Very narrow ones will be "hidden".
+A nice tall matte white spacer can enhance the framing by giving it a shadow box look great for floated images.
+Some are plastic, others are wood.
+Your framer can advise you on what they have and the best choice to use.
 Spacers are not required if using an acrylic glazing for your physical barrier.

 Mounting